charlesreid1/java/hash/README.md

 * MapItem class was actually protected and lived in AbstractMap class
 * Therefore, we had to hold off declaring an abstract MapItem iterator until the AbstractMap class, not the Map interface

+## Unsorted array map

+Organization of classes:
+* Main method to illustrate usage and tests
+* Private or protected classes that are important and used internally by the class
+* Finally, the contents of the class itself.

 ## Hash Functions

 First, the bitwise operators: